Is the Netflix app not working on your PS4?

 If you are running a VPN service on your router, turn it off using your computer.
 Access your router’s settings and remove the configuration for a VPN service.

-On the other hand, you can also try other VPNs like IPVanish, which works well with Netflix and does not interrupt your network.
+On the other hand, you can also try other VPNs like PureVPN, which works well with Netflix and does not interrupt your network.

 5. Restart Your PS4.